 Once the essential basic human needs which sustain life – such as shelter and food – are met, what about the things that make life meaningful?
 Things like the Arts.

 For thousands of Philadelphia and Camden students, “artslessness” is a reality.
 Each year, there are 10 to 15 schools completely void of any arts.
 This is unacceptable and avoidable.

-The endARTSlessness campaign, an initiative of Commonwealth Youthchoirs, is to ensure that every public school in Philadelphia has at least one arts program, serving as a lifeline to lift young people up and out of creative poverty.
+The endARTSlessness campaign, an initiative of Commonwealth Youthchoirs, is to ensure that every public school in Philadelphia and Camden has at least one arts program, serving as a lifeline to lift young people up and out of creative poverty.